-We have audited the financial report of Communications, Electrical, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, Communications Division, Divisional Conference (the Reporting Unit), which comprises the statement of financial position as at 31 March 2017, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended 31 March 2017, notes to the financial statements, including a summary of significant accounting policies; and the Committee of Management Statement.
+We have audited the financial report of Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing And Allied Services Union Of Australia, Communications Division, Divisional Conference, which comprises the statement of financial position as at 31 March 2018, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies; and the Committee of Management Statement.

-In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of Communications, Electrical, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, Communications Division, Divisional Conference as at 31 March 2017, and its financial performance and its cash flows for the year ended on that date in accordance with:
+In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing And Allied Services Union Of Australia, Communications Division, Divisional Conference, as at 31 March 2018, and its financial performance and its cash flows for the year ended on that date in accordance with:

-- a the Australian Accounting Standards; and - b any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+- a) the Australian Accounting Standards; and - b) any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).

-We declare that management's use of the going concern basis in the preparation of the financial statements of the Reporting Unit is appropriate.
+We declare that management's use of the going concern basis in the preparation of the financial statements of the Reporting Union is appropriate.